Phocis (ancient region): History

+Classical period

 The early history of Phocis remains quite obscure.
-During the Second Persian invasion of Greece in 480 BC the Phocians at first joined in the national defence, but, by their irresolute conduct at the Battle of Thermopylae lost that position for the Greeks; at the Battle of Plataea they were enrolled on the Persian side.
+During the Second Persian invasion of Greece in 480 BC the Phocians joined the Hellenic alliance, taking part in the Battle of Thermopylae.
+However, they were enrolled on the Persian side among other conquered people at the Battle of Plataea.

 In 457 BC an attempt to extend their influence to the headwaters of the Cephissus in the territory of Doris brought a Spartan army into Phocis in defence of the "metropolis of the Dorians".
 A similar enterprise against Delphi in 448 BC was again frustrated by Sparta, but not long afterwards the Phocians recaptured the sanctuary with the help of the Athenians, with whom they had entered into alliance in 454 BC.
 The subsequent decline of Athenian land power had the effect of weakening this new connection; at the time of the Peloponnesian War Phocis was nominally an ally and dependent of Sparta, and had lost control of Delphi.

 In the 4th century BC Phocis was constantly endangered by its Boeotian neighbours.
 After helping the Spartans to invade Boeotia during the Corinthian War (395-394 BC), the Phocians were placed on the defensive.
 They received assistance from Sparta in 380 BC, but were afterwards compelled to submit to the growing power of Thebes.
 The Phocian levy took part in the inroads of Epaminondas into Peloponnesus, except in the final campaign of Mantinea (370-362 BC), from which their contingent was withheld.
 In return for this negligence the Thebans fastened a religious quarrel upon their neighbours, and secured a penal decree against them from the Amphictyonic synod (356 BC).
 This led to the Third Sacred War (356–346 BC).

 Third Sacred War (356–346 BC)

 The Phocians, led by two capable generals, Philomelus and Onomarchus, replied to the penal decree by seizing Delphi and using its riches to hire a mercenary army.
-With the aid of their mercenaries, the Phocians carried the war into Boeotia and Thessaly, even defeating in battle Philip II of Macedon but then losing the important Battle of Crocus Field (353 BC or 352 BC) to him; and the Battle of Thermopylae (353 BC).
+With the aid of their mercenaries, the Phocians carried the war into Boeotia and Thessaly, even defeating in battle Philip II of Macedon.
+Polyaenus suggests that the first of Onomarchos's victories was aided by the use of the catapults to throw stones into the Macedonian phalanx, as it climbed a slope to attack the Phocians.
+However then he lost the important Battle of Crocus Field (353 BC or 352 BC) to him; and the Battle of Thermopylae (353 BC).
 Though driven out of Thessaly by Philip, the war maintained itself for ten years, until the exhaustion of the temple treasures and the treachery of its leaders placed Phocia at Philip's mercy.
 The conditions which he imposed - the obligation to restore the temple funds, and the dispersion of the population into open villages - were soon disregarded.
 In 339 BC, the Phocians began to rebuild their cities.
-Again in 323 BC, they took part in the Lamian War against Antipater, and in 279 BC helped to defend Thermopylae against the Gauls.